 Fashion industry risks falling short of green goals, Business of Fashion report says

-PARIS, May 31 (Reuters) - Despite incremental improvement from some sector leaders, the fashion industry's 30 largest listed companies risk falling short of social and environmental targets of the Paris climate agreement and UN Sustainable Development Goals, a report from the Business of Fashion showed Tuesday.
+PARIS, May 31 (Reuters) - The fashion industry's 30 largest listed companies risk falling short of social and environmental targets of the Paris climate agreement and UN Sustainable Development Goals, despite incremental improvement from some sector leaders, a report from the Business of Fashion showed on Tuesday.

-"You’ve got some front runners making small steps of progress but fundamentally the big picture is that the industry is wildly underperforming," Sarah Kent, chief sustainability correspondent of The Business of Fashion told Reuters.

 Fashion brands face increasing pressure from consumers and governments to show they are doing better on the environmental front, with heightened scrutiny from younger generations, in particular.

+"You’ve got some front runners making small steps of progress but fundamentally the big picture is that the industry is wildly underperforming," Sarah Kent, chief sustainability correspondent of The Business of Fashion, a key fashion industry trade publication, told Reuters.

-It its second annual report, the Business of Fashion Sustainable Index 2022, the online publication analyzed publicly-disclosed information of companies in three categories - luxury, sportswear and high street fashion.
+Its second annual report, the Business of Fashion Sustainability Index 2022, analysed publicly-disclosed information on environmental targets and policies, including workers rights, of companies in three categories - luxury, sportswear and high street fashion.

-Puma led the report with the highest score, scoring 49 points out of 100, followed by last year's leader, Kering, which continued to lead rankings of luxury players.
-Levi Strauss, H&M Group and Burberry-- a new addition to the study this year-- were next in the rankings.
+Puma PUMG.DE had the highest ranking, scoring 49 points out of 100, followed by last year's leader, Kering PRTP.PA, which continued to lead rankings of luxury players.
+Levi Strauss LEVI.N, H&M Group HMb.ST and Burberry BRBY.L -- a new addition to the study this year-- were next in the rankings.

-Lowest scoring companies were all newcomers to the list, with sportswear and high street fashion companies at the bottom.
+Kering and Puma said they were not able to provide an immediate comment.
+Levi Strauss, H&M and Burberry did not immediately reply to a request for comment on the report.

-"There are signs of progress but it’s largely incremental-- we’re not seeing the big transformational leaps that we really do need to see over the next 8 years in order to get from where we are today to an industry that is operating at a level that is not going to blow through the ambitions of the Paris climate agreement," or other key industry targets, Kent said.
+"There are signs of progress but it’s largely incremental," Kent said.
+"We’re not seeing the big transformational leaps that we really do need to see over the next 8 years in order to get from where we are today to an industry that is operating at a level that is not going to blow through the ambitions of the Paris climate agreement."

-The risk is that companies could lose their cultural relevance and destroy long-term value, as regulators and consumers become increasingly critical of inflated claims, the report said.
+The risk is that companies could lose their cultural relevance and destroy long-term value, as regulators and consumers become increasingly critical, the report said.

-Out of six topics, which included workers rights and materials, the companies overall scored highest for progress in reducing emissions while the least amount of progress was made in reducing waste.
+Out of six topics, including workers rights and materials, the companies overall scored highest for progress in reducing emissions while the least amount of progress was made in reducing waste.

 Dragging down the overall scores was the enlarged scope of this year's report, which doubled the number of companies from last year's 15.